mbazan23/quidditch/README.md

 -->

 <!--
-We increase the summary interval to 300 to have more response time
+We increase the summary interval to 300 to have more response time to see the summary
 ```shell
 dshell> /config/global/summary_interval = 300
 300 (Fixnum)